tongwu-msft/azure-rest-api-specs/index.md

 * The Azure AD platform- and language-neutral OAuth2 service endpoints, which we use in this article.
 Like the instructions for the Azure REST API endpoints you are using, the instructions provided in this section assume nothing about your client's platform or language/script when you use the Azure AD endpoints.
 The endpoints can send and receive HTTPS requests to and from Azure AD, and parse the response message.
 * The platform- and language-specific Azure AD Authentication Libraries (ADAL).
 The libraries provide asynchronous wrappers for the OAuth2 endpoint requests, and robust token-handling features such as caching and refresh token management.
 For more details, including reference documentation, library downloads, and sample code, see [Azure Active Directory Authentication Libraries][AAD-Auth-Libraries].

-The two Azure AD endpoints that you useg to authenticate your client and acquire an access token are referred to as the OAuth2 `/authorize` and `/token` endpoints.
-How you use them depends on your application's registration and the type of [OAuth2 authorization grant flow][AAD-Glossary-Authorization-Grant] you need to support your application at runtime.
+The two Azure AD endpoints that you use to authenticate your client and acquire an access token are referred to as the OAuth2 `/authorize` and `/token` endpoints.
+How you use them depends on your application's registration and the type of [OAuth2 authorization grant flow][AAD-Glossary-Authorization-Grant] you need to support your application at run-time.
 For the purposes of this article, we assume that your client will use one of the following authorization grant flows: authorization code or client credentials.
 To acquire the access token that you will use in the remaining sections, follow the instructions for the authorization grant flow that best matches your scenario.

 #### Authorization code grant (interactive clients)

 This grant can be used by both web and native clients, and it requires credentials from a signed-in user to delegate resource access to the client application.
-It uses the `/authorize` endpoint to obtain an authorization code (in response to user sign-in or consent), followed by the `/token` endpoint to exchange the authorization code for an access token.
+It uses the `/authorize` endpoint to obtain an authorization code (in response to user sign-in/consent), followed by the `/token` endpoint to exchange the authorization code for an access token.

-1. First, your client requests an authorization code from Azure AD.
+1. First, your client needs to request an authorization code from Azure AD.
 For details on the format of the HTTPS GET request to the `/authorize` endpoint, and example request/response messages, see [Request an authorization code][AAD-Oauth-Code-Authz].
 The URI contains query-string parameters, including the following, which are specific to your client application:

     * `client_id`: Also known as an application ID, this is the GUID that was assigned to your client application when you registered in the preceding section.

-    * `redirect_uri`: A URL-encoded version of one of the reply or redirect URIs that you specified when you registered your client application.
+    * `redirect_uri`: A URL-encoded version of one of the reply/redirect URIs that you specified when you registered your client application.
 The value you pass must match your registration value exactly.

     * `resource`: A URL-encoded identifier URI that's specified by the REST API you are calling.
 Web/REST APIs (also known as resource applications) can expose one or more application ID URIs in their configuration.
 For example:

         * Azure Resource Manager provider (and classic Service Management) APIs use `https://management.core.windows.net/`.
-        * For all other resources, see the API documentation or the resource application's configuration in the Azure portal.
+        * For any other resources, see the API documentation or the resource application's configuration in the Azure portal.
 For more details, see the [`identifierUris` property][AAD-Graph-Application] of the Azure AD application object.

     The request to the `/authorize` endpoint first triggers a sign-in prompt to authenticate the user.
-The response you receive is delivered as a redirect (302) to the URI that you specified in `redirect_uri`.
-The response header message contains a `location` field, which contains the redirect URI followed by a `code` query parameter, which in turn contains the authorization code that you need for step 2.
+The response you get back is delivered as a redirect (302) to the URI that you specified in `redirect_uri`.
+The response header message contains a `location` field, which contains the redirect URI followed by a `code` query parameter that contains the authorization code that you need for step 2.

-2. Next, your client redeems the authorization code for an access token.
+2. Next, your client needs to redeem the authorization code for an access token.
 For details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages, see [Use the authorization code to request an access token][AAD-Oauth-Code-Token].
 This time, because this is a POST request, you package your application-specific parameters in the request body.
 In addition to some of the previously mentioned parameters (along with other new ones), you will pass:

     * `code`: This query parameter contains the authorization code that you obtained in step 1.

-    * `client_secret`: This is the same secret or key value that you generated earlier, in [client registration](#client-registration).
+    * `client_secret`: This is the same secret/key value that you generated earlier, in [client registration](#client-registration).
 You need this parameter only if your client is configured as a web application.

 #### Client credentials grant (non-interactive clients)

 This grant can be used only by web clients, allowing the application to access resources directly (no user delegation) and using the client's own credentials, which are provided at registration time.
-The grant is typically used by non-interactive clients (no UI) that run as a daemon or service, and it requires only the `/token` endpoint to acquire an access token.
+The grant is typically used by non-interactive clients (no UI) that run as a service or daemon, and it requires only the `/token` endpoint to acquire an access token.

 The client/resource interactions for this grant are similar to step 2 of the authorization code grant.
 For details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages, see the "Request an Access Token" section in [Service to service calls using client credentials][AAD-Oauth-Client-Creds].